 Our all-knowing, all-powerful sovereign God is always good and always loving.

 In the beginning God created the world and it was good.
-All of it was good according to Genesis one.
+All of it was good according to the first chapter of Genesis.

 Sin is bad.
 Evil is evil.
 God couldn’t have created them in His good creation.